influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/analyze-query-plan.md

     - What is the shape and size of data input to the operator?
     - What is the shape and size of data output from the operator?

-The remainder of this guide  physical plan contains the sequence of steps run during query execution.
+The remainder of this guide walks you through analyzing physical plans.
-Understanding the sequence, role, and data for the operators in your query can help you estimate the overall workload in the query.
+Understanding the sequence, role, and data for operators in your query can help you estimate the overall workload and find potential bottlenecks in the query.

-### Example query plan for SELECT...ORDER BY query
+### Example physical plan for SELECT...ORDER BY query

 The following example shows how to read an `EXPLAIN` report and a physical query plan.